Sankara Nethralaya: Academia

 From its inception in 1978, the C U Shah Ophthalmic Postgraduate Training Center has been offering fellowship programmes in Vitreo-Retinal Surgery and General Ophthalmology to holders of postgraduate degree and a diploma in Ophthalmology.

 The Elite School of Optometry (ESO) is the first college of optometry in India offering a four-year professional degree: B.Optometry.
 It is run by Sankara Nethralaya in collaboration with SASTRA University, Tanjore from the academic year 2017–18.
 Previously, it functioned in collaboration with Birla Institute of Technology and Science (BITS), Pilani.
 In August 2025, at its three-day International Vision Science and Optometry Conference, ESO launched a dedicated Sports Optometry Research Lab.

 The Sankara Nethralaya Academy serves as a platform for creating, processing and disseminating knowledge related to eye care, ophthalmic research and hospital administration.
 The institution offers wide-ranging programmes including allied health sciences like Optometry (M.Optom, Fellowships and Certificate courses), Ophthalmic Dispensing (B.Sc.), Medical Laboratory Technology (B.Sc. & M.Sc.), Hospital & Healthcare Management (BBA & MBA), Hospital Administration (MHA), etc...

 The Vision Research Foundation (VRF) has, over the last two decades, been doing premier work in the areas of ocular infections, cataract, tumours, angiogenesis and genetic basis of eye diseases and pathobiology of other ophthalmic disorders.
 Scientists working with VRF have developed basic techniques in applied medical biotechnology essential to understand disease processes involved in ophthalmology particularly related to etiopathogenesis and identification of infectious, genetic and malignant disorders.
 VRF has applied for four patents in Diagnostic Microbiology.
-One of the patents awarded was on corneal limbal stem cell in vitro expansion for treating ocular surface disorders jointly with Nichi-In Centre for Regenerative Medicine.
+One of the patents awarded was on corneal limbal stem cell in vitro expansion for treating ocular surface disorders jointly with Nichi-In Centre for Regenerative Medicine (NCRM).
+The research was started based on a MoU with NCRM exchanged in February 2004 by Dr. H.N.
+Madhavan, in the presence of the Japanese consul general in Chennai, Mr. Ryuzo Kikuchi.

+Dr.H.N.
+Madhavan exchanging a MoU with NCRM in the presence of Consul General of Japan Mr. Ryuzo Kikuchi, February 2004 in Chennai, India.